Rugby: 'They aren't old' - What the stats say about the All Blacks' World Cup chances

 In fact, the average age of the 34 All Blacks announced for the Bledisloe Cup, which was retained after a 36-0 thrashing of the Wallabies at Eden Park, was only 27.

-It suggests that Steve Hansen and the All Blacks selectors have opted for more of a mixed approach, combining experience and youth in their selections so far this year – something we're likely to see again in tomorrow's World Cup squad announcement.
+It suggests head coach Steve Hansen and the All Blacks selectors have opted for more of a mixed approach, combining experience and youth in their selections so far this year – something we're likely to see again in tomorrow's World Cup squad announcement.

 Prescott, who will provide analysis along with 1014 Rugby co-host Gareth Dinneen for Spark Sport's coverage of the World Cup, says experience has proven to be an important factor in the success of past World Cup winners.